RV University: Bengaluru Campus

 There is also a nearby metro station called Pattanagere, located at the university gate on the purple line in Bangalore.

+Mysuru Campus

-RV University announced the launch of its new campus in Mysuru, Karnataka, by 2026.
+RV University announced the launch of its new 42-acre campus in Mysuru, Karnataka in 2026 with different foundational schools.

+The campus includes smart and ICT-enabled classrooms, laboratories, an auditorium with a seating capacity of 1,600, a swimming pool, a gymnasium, and an amphitheatre.
+It also features residential facilities and a green campus environment.

+Sports infrastructure at the campus includes a cricket ground, basketball and volleyball courts, squash facilities, and provisions for archery, shooting, Kho-Kho, and Kabaddi.